klixor123/DSP_lab_ws2425/README.md

 # Flash J-Link FW on MB9AF312K

-These instructions should not be needed, but are included for completeness.
+These instructions should not be needed, but are included for the sake of completeness.
 Refer to https://www.segger.com/products/debug-probes/j-link/models/other-j-links/j-link-ob-spansion/ for more information.
 1. Install "USBVCOM Driver Installer.msi"
 2. Install "FLASH USB DIRECT Programmer.msi"